 Press > What's New > Major Events

-- San Diego’s culinary community joins forces during Jan.
-19-24, 2014 for San Diego Restaurant Week.
-Approximately 180 of the region’s top restaurants offer prix-fixe, three-course lunch and dinner menus, at just $20, $30 or $40 per person; visitors can sample the signature cuisine and sophisticated style that make San Diego’s dining scene one of the region’s top attractions.
+- San Diego’s culinary community celebrates San Diego Restaurant Week from Sept.
+21-26.
+More than 180 of the region’s top restaurants offer prix-fixe, three-course lunch menus at just $10, $15 and $20 or dinner menus at $25, $35 or $45 per person, allowing visitors to sample the signature cuisine and sophisticated style that make San Diego’s dining scene one of the region’s top attractions.

 - San Diego Beer Week returns Nov.
 7-16, 2014 for a 10-day celebration of local craft beer and San Diego's thriving brewing culture.
 The event serves as a showcase for San Diego’s breweries, restaurants and pubs.
 Festivities kick off with a Brewers Guild Festival and conclude with a Chef Celebration of San Diego Beer, a gourmet beer and food pairing event.

 - Visitors can become a part of history and celebrate the discovery of California during the 51st Annual Cabrillo Festival, Sept.
 27-28.
 Guests can enjoy cultural festivities, educational activities, music, food, dancing and a reenactment of the landing by explorer Juan Rodriguez Cabrillo on the shores of San Diego Bay in 1542.

 - The San Diego Film Festival returns Sept.
 24-28 to downtown’s Gaslamp Quarter and at ArcLight Cinemas in La Jolla.
 Now in its 13th year, the festival will feature more than 100 film screenings showcase some of the best in American and international full-length features, documentaries and shorts.
 Additional activities include Q&A sessions with directors, workshops, panel discussions, guest appearances by film and video artists and more.